 Dr. Martin-Schild graduated from the Tulane University School of Medicine, while also obtaining her PhD in Neuroscience.
 Dr. Martin-Schild completed a combined internal medicine and neurology residency at Tulane University School of Medicine, and fellowship training in Vascular Neurology and clinical research in Vascular Neurology at the University of Texas Health Science Center in Houston, Texas.
 Dr. Martin-Schild founded and directed the Stroke Program at Tulane Medical Center 2008-2016.
 Dr. Martin-Schild is the President & CEO of Dr. Brain, Inc., which provides on-site stroke leadership and patient care to hospitals committed to improving or developing stroke programs.
-She currently serves as the Medical Director of Neurology & Stroke for Touro Infirmary and the New Orleans East Hospital and will be the Co-Director of the Stroke Program for Our Lady of the Lake in Baton Rouge as of July 2017.
+She currently serves as the Medical Director of Neurology & Stroke for Touro Infirmary and the New Orleans East Hospital.

 Dr. Martin-Schild’s research focuses on access to stroke care, racial disparities in outcome, and augmentation of rehab potential with neurostimulants and has led to more than 100 manuscripts published in peer-reviewed journals.
 Dr. Martin-Schild serves as the Statewide Stroke Medical Director for the Louisiana Emergency Response Network.